SaekiTominaga/frontend/javascript/details-animation/README.md

 <dd>The timing function used to scale the time to produce easing effects (See <a href="https://www.w3.org/TR/web-animations-1/#dictdef-optionaleffecttiming"><code>OptionalEffectTiming</code></a> for details).
 If omitted, the default value is <code>ease</code>.</dd>
 </dl>

-\* The `data-summary-toggle` attribute is obsolete in version 3.0.0 .

 ## Sample CSS

 In order to achieve animation, the timing of setting the `open` attribute of the `<details>` element is delayed.
 Therefore, the viewlet icon of the `<summary>` element should be determined by the `data-pre-open` attribute.